DevExpress/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/01 Create and Configure a Component.md

 		$("#buttonContainer").dxButton();
 	});

 To configure a UI component, pass an object to the plugin as shown in the following code.
-Properties of this object mirror the options of the UI component.
+Properties of this object mirror the properties of the UI component.

     <!--JavaScript-->$(function () {
         $("#buttonContainer").dxButton({